A few days later, Johanna has a breakdown on the training course.

 Annie and I sit on either side of Johanna's bed.
 "Thanks, Annie," I say.

 "I want to go home," she says.
 "Johanna should go home, too."

-"I don't think Johanna has anything in Seven."
+"I don't think Johanna has anything left in Seven."

 "She has Johanna there."
 Annie tips her head and carefully dries Johanna's face with a corner of the sheet.
 "Poor Johanna.
 They hurt her.
-Peeta kept yelling at them to stop, except when they were hurting him.
+Peeta kept yelling at them to stop, except when they were hurting him, and she was the one yelling.
 She couldn't fight.
 All she wanted was to fight."

 About an hour later, Johanna starts to wake up.
 Annie stays with her.
 I leave a message at the nurses' station for Webb, then go down to Command to tell Plutarch that there's no way they're going to let Johanna go to the Capitol.
 I remember what he said about how they didn't want all the victors in one place.